 2. Check your urine colour and frequency

-Yes, that’s right, I want you to look at your pee and be think about how often you’re going!
-Why?
-Your urine is a direct reflection of your hydration.
+Yes, that's right, you gotta examine your pee and think about how often you're going.
+Your urine is a reflection of your hydration.
 Not peeing often, and only peeing dark, tea-coloured urine is a sign of dehydration.
-If you’re still peeing fairly regularly and it’s lighter or clear-coloured, then you are still hydrated.
+If you're still peeing fairly regularly and it's lighter or clear-coloured, then you are still hydrated.
 So keep an eye on your wee!

 3. Rest up & lay off the alcohol

 Take it easy while your sick – your body needs time to heal.
-And yes, avoiding alcohol and parties is a good idea as these aren’t so friendly on the digestive tract!
+Avoiding alcohol and parties is a good idea as these aren't so friendly on the digestive tract.